-Currently, iPadOS 17 only permits audio from a single source.
+Currently, iPadOS 17 only permits audio through a single source.
 This can be the iPad’s own microphone or one connected via a USB cable or USB hub.
-If you need multiple audio sources in your setup, e.g. you’re a gamer who wants to capture game sound along with your own commentary, there are a couple of options to capture both for your streaming or recording.
+However, if you want to capture multiple audio sources, e.g. a gamer who needs gameplay sound mixed with their commentary, a musician who uses separate microphones for voice and instrument, or an interviewer who wants to capture both sides of a conversation, you have a couple of options to capture both sound sources for your stream or recording.

 We anticipate that future updates of either the iPadOS or Camo Studio for iPad will permit multiple audio sources to be connected more readily.